KarelPeeters/Kyanite/Readme.md

 * ONNX binary operations implicitly broadcast their operands, but this step is a separate operation in the IR.
 * ONNX convolution and matmul have a built-in optional bias operand, this also becomes separate broadcast plus binary addition operation.

+To figure out if a ONNX operation is supported, check the branches of the top-level match statement in the `visit_node` function in [`load.rs`](https://github.com/KarelPeeters/Kyanite/blob/master/kn-graph/src/onnx/load.rs).

 ### Optimizer